March 16, 2026

 What Is a 10-Year ARM?

 A 10-Year ARM, or Adjustable-Rate Mortgage, starts with a fixed interest rate for the first 10 years.
-After that, your rate adjusts every year based on market conditions.
+After that, the interest rate adjusts periodically based on market conditions, commonly every 6 or 12 months depending on the loan structure.

 Get Pre-Qualified and Save Up to 1.5% at Closing with reAlpha